 - Kettles and coffee makers – The most effective way to put a stop to white flakes dancing in your morning hot beverage is to run your electrical appliances, now and again, filled with a mixture of water and white vinegar or lemon juice (50/50).
-Then, rinse them thoroughly and they should be limescale-free.
+Then, rinse them thoroughly and they should be limescale-free;

-- Glassware and cookware – The same ingredients, as above, will work great on your lustreless jugs, jars, decanters and cookware.
+- Glassware and cookware – The same ingredients, as above, will work great on your lusterless jugs, jars, decanters and cookware.
 Mix equal parts of white vinegar and water and soak your tarnished glassware overnight.
 Rinse well on the following morning.
 You can bring back the shine to your pots and pans if you fill them with the same mixture and simmer it for about 15 minutes.
-Then, proceed by washing them as normal with a soft sponge and rinse them well.
+Then, proceed by washing them as normal with a soft sponge and rinse them well;

 - Washing machines and dishwashers – Mild limescale removal detergents are the standard choice of the homemaker when it comes to cleaning the washing machine and the dishwasher.
-Still, if you have suddenly gone green and environmentally conscious, use a cup of undiluted lemon juice and run the appliance empty on a regular cycle.
+Still, if you have suddenly gone green and environmentally conscious, use a cup of undiluted lemon juice and run the appliance empty on a regular cycle;

 - Tiled surfaces, sinks, showers and baths – Again, lemon or vinegar (diluted) can be sprayed on the discoloured tile and grout surface, on the sink, shower base or bathtub.
-Leave the solution to sit for awhile.
-You can scrub in some soda, too, for better effect and then rinse and wipe the surface.
+Leave the solution to sit for a while.
+You can scrub in some soda, too, for better effect and then rinse and wipe the surface;

-Move-out cleaning at the end of your lease.
+Move-out Cleaning at the End of Your Lease

 * Important note:

 Unfortunately, it is common for rogue landlords to prey on unsuspecting tenants who lack the know-how and experience.
-Beware of shady cleaning company ‘recommendations”, that afterwards turn out to come with up to 33% above standard rate for post-tenancy cleaning in London.
+You never know how much can a landlord charge you for cleaning.
+Beware of shady cleaning company ‘recommendations”, that afterwards turn out to come with up to 33% above the standard rate for post-tenancy cleaning in London.

-According to LAW, landlords are required to work with one of the three government-approved deposit protection schemes no later than 30 days past you moving in the property.
+According to the law, landlords are required to work with one of the three government-approved deposit protection schemes no later than 30 days past you moving in the property.
 As standalone third-party, each of the three schemes will guarantee your deposit is well protected and in case of disputes will serve as an independent adjudicator.

-Manually research if your housing address is present with one of the authorised schemes:
+Manually research if your housing address is present with one of the 3 authorised schemes:

 Your address should be there somewhere.
-In the unfortunate case, you should immediately contact your landlord and demand for your deposit hack.
+In the unfortunate case, you should immediately contact your landlord and demand for your deposit back.
 Tenants can plead for compensations ranging up to 3x times the initial security deposit.

 - Contact your deposit protection scheme and plead your case.
-You will be appointed with a dedicated professional to assist both sides to reach an agreement.
+You will be appointed with a dedicated professional to assist both sides to reach an agreement;

 Along the road of figuring out who is right and who is wrong, both sides will have the chance to state their point of view, along with proof of course.